KingPrince001/Favourite_Playlist_Fork/README.md

 N/B>>REMEMBER NOT TO DELETE YOUR BRANCH.

+##Rnbs Playlist (BY Chege)
+-Life is One big fight by Tatiana Manaois
+-Live more and love more by Cat Burns
+-Perfect by Ed Shereen
+-Ghost by Justin Bieber
+-Peaches by Justin Biebe

 ## Hiphop (by Collins)
 - Pretty Little fears - Jcole 6lack
 - Hotel lobby - Quavo